beiko-lab/arete/README.md

 **Note**: If you get this error at the end ```Failed to invoke `workflow.onComplete` event handler``` it isn't a problem, it just means you don't have an sendmail configured and it can't send an email report saying it finished correctly i.e., its not that the workflow failed.

 See [usage docs](docs/usage.md) for all of the available options when running the pipeline.

+### Testing

+To test the worklow on a minimal dataset you can use the test configuration:

+    ```bash
+    nextflow run arete -profile test,docker
+    ```

+Due to download speed of the Kraken2 database and CAZY database this will take ~25 minutes.
+However to accelerate it you can download/cache the database files to a folder (e.g., `test/db_cache`) and provide a database cache parameter.

+    ```bash
+    nextflow run arete -profile test,docker --db_cache $PWD/test/db_cache
+    ```

 ## Documentation